Radiologic Technology, AAS

 - Admitted students may contact the Financial Aid Office to learn about scholarship opportunities, including the Ellen and John MacMillan Endowed and the Dustin Petersen Memorial.

 - Students in the Radiologic Technology program must earn a "C" or better in ALL classes in the program.

 - Graduates of this program will be eligible and prepared to take the registry examination administered by the American Registry of Radiologic Technologists (ARRT).

 - Graduates must apply for licensure with the state of Montana prior to employment.

 - Employment is projected to grow most rapidly in medical offices, clinics, and diagnostic imaging centers.
-Radiologic technologists have the opportunity for advancement with experience and specialization in areas such as radiation treatment, ultrasound, and nuclear medicine.
+Radiologic technologists have the opportunity for advancement with experience and specialization in areas such as CT, MRI, mammography, radiation therapy, interventional radiology, and nuclear medicine.

-- Employment of radiologic technologists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+- Employment of radiologic technologists is projected to grow9 percent from 2020 to 2030, faster than the average for all occupations.